Masabumi Hosono: Return to Japan

 Western academics who read the 1997 article put forth various explanations why Hosono encountered such a hostile reaction.
 It has been said that he was seen to have "betray[ed] the Samurai spirit of self-sacrifice".
 Another suggestion, from Jon P. Alston and Isao Takei, is that he was seen as having failed to show the expected conformity and was believed to have selfishly pushed aside other passengers to board the lifeboat.
 As a result, he was subjected to mura hachibu or ostracism.
 Margaret D. Mehl attributes his ostracism to the perception that he had embarrassed Japan; the "women and children first" protocol was not part of the Samurai code, but had instead come to Japan via the 1859 book Self Help by Samuel Smiles, which was a huge success in translation and proved enormously influential in introducing Western values to Japan.
 Mehl comments: "Hosono's failure to act as the Anglo-Saxon nations evidently expected their men to act caused embarrassment in Japan, but more because of the Japanese's acceptance of Western values than because of their own traditions."
 According to reports such as Shūkan Bunshun (18 December 1997 issue), in the book "The Loss of the SS.
 Titanic" published in 1912 by Englishman Lawrence Beesley, one of the survivors of the Titanic, Hosono was exposed to criticism from newspapers and textbooks at that time.

 Kenji Andō's article concluded that there was nothing unusual about Hosono's treatment, which was sensationalized to fit a 1997 article accompanying the release of a Hollywood film, and it was actually no different from that of Western male survivors such as J. Bruce Ismay.

-Death

-Hosono died painlessly in his sleep on 14 March 1939 at the age of 68 still thinking he was a disgrace to his family and Japan.